Severo Melgarejo: Land owner and controversy

 Once Mariano Melgarejo was ousted in 1871, Severo Melgarejo remained in Bolivia.
-In fact, unlike his now deposed father, he was to become a relativelly wealthy business owener.
+In fact, unlike his now deposed father, he was to become a relatively wealthy business owner.
 Although forcibly retired from the army by Agustín Morales, Melgarejo was allowed stay in the country.
 By 1873, he was the owner of rights on the guano rich areas Tocopilla, and was involved in several legal disputes regarding the lands of the former Litoral Department, now Antofagasta, Chile.
 He would also be the owner of several lands and businesses in Paraguay.

 Because the transfer of the former Bolivian Litoral to Chile was just taking place, questions of citizenship and property rights began arising.
 Melgarejo, as a land owner, was involved in these conflicts.
 Because he was the owner of such a vast amount of land and rights to exploit natural resources in the region, the Chilean government decided to grant him Chilean citizenship.
 The Bolivian press vilified Melgarejo, slandering his name as a traitor and the son of Bolivia's worst president.

 His wife, Rosaura, had abandoned Melgarejo and joined the rest of her clan in Lima, leaving their son as well.
 They were finally divorced in 1881, by which time Melgarejo was already engaged to marry a Chilean aristocrat, Helena Allende.

 Self-exile and death

 Unwelcome by his hostile native land, Melgarejo opted to move to Santiago, where the headquarters of his business empire would be based.
 He was to spend the rest of his life away from Bolivia.

 Severo Melgarejo died on March 3, 1905, in the capital city of Chile, Santiago.
-He died considered a traitor by the people of his country and forever carried the negative lagacy of his father with him.
+He died considered a traitor by the people of his country and forever carried the negative legacy of his father with him.